ideepika/koor/CONTRIBUTING.md

 ## How to Contribute

+Koor Storage Distribution proprietary code is in folder `ee/` or marked by an appropriate license header.
 The Rook project in under [Apache 2.0 license](LICENSE).
 We accept contributions via GitHub pull requests.
 This document outlines some of the conventions related to development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

 ## Certificate of Origin